Los Angeles Couples Therapy

 Who relationship & couples counseling is for

-You may have heard intimate relationship therapy referred to as couples counseling or marriage counseling.
+You may have heard this work referred to as couples counseling, marriage counseling, or relationship therapy.
 At Kindman & Co., we recognize that relationships are diverse, evolving, and often exist outside traditional boxes.

 • New, premarital, or early-stage relationships wanting to build a strong foundation